All official European Union website addresses are in the europa.eu domain.

 See all EU institutions and bodiesObjective of the funding programme

-The EKII aims to contribute to the prevention of global climate change, adaptation to the effects of climate change and the reduction of greenhouse gas (GHG) emissions, for example through:
+The Environmental Investment Fund Programme (EKII) aims to contribute to the prevention of global climate change, support adaptation to its impacts, and reduce greenhouse gas (GHG) emissions.
+This is achieved through a range of actions:

-- increase of the energy efficiency of buildings or technological equipment and vehicles,
+- Increasing the energy efficiency of buildings or technological equipment and vehicles.

-- promotion of adaptation to climate change on a national and regional scale,
+- Promoting adaptation to climate change on a national and regional scale.

-- development of environmental technologies that ensure the increase of energy efficiency, the use of renewable energy resources, the reduction of greenhouse gas emissions in technological processes or adaptation to climate change,
+- Developing environmental technologies that enhance energy efficiency, use renewable energy, reduce greenhouse gas emissions in technological processes, or support climate change adaptation.

-- implementation of climate policy measures aimed at reducing greenhouse gas emissions and adapting to climate change, as well as preparation of research, planning and technical documents necessary for integration in various sectors,
+- Implementing climate policy measures focused on greenhouse gas reduction and climate adaptation, as well as preparing research, planning, and technical documents necessary for sectoral integration.

 Type of funding